rottytooth/Valence/readme.md

 * Any symbol can alternately be a variable name or an instruction
 * All instructions have multiple meanings, as listed below
 * Instructions can be combined in any order in a line of code
 * Every possible reading of that line of code plays out, resulting in many parallel executions of any program.
-Some programs get stuck in infinite loops or can't be executed because of syntax errors; if detectable, these programs are not built.
-The others are treated equally, and run in parallel.
+Some programs get stuck in infinite loops or can't be executed because of syntax errors; if detectable, these are skipped; the others are treated equally, and run in parallel.

 While any symbols can be succesfully combined to create *some* meaning, not all lines of code are compatible: unclosed blocks of code are ignored, until that program has the appropriate close block instruction added.

+## Project Status

+Grammar is complete.
+Parser/transpiler is mostly complete but has several known issues (for which there are failing tests).
+Side-by-side execution and debugging will come later.
+Next step: Working sample programs.

 ## Instructions